|

 don't believe corporations alone are capable of properly administering such a

+powerful technology.
 Any group is abusive.
 Give the technology to the people.

 Let the right solution emerge.